saqala/ISlimani.github.io/_posts/2017-11-07-spring-interview-questions.markdown

 [^1]: https://stackoverflow.com/questions/130794/what-is-dependency-injection/140655#140655

 In Spring terms, instead of creating your objects with the *new* operator, let *The IoC Container* handle them for you.
-All you need to do, is to *@Autowired* your object and define the referenced object with an xml file or with annotations.
+All you need to do, is to *@Autowired* your object and define the referenced object with an xml file, with annotations or with java configuration.

 ### What's the IoC Container